flokoe/bash-hackers-wiki/docs/howto/redirection_tutorial.md

 ## Order Of Redirection, i.e., \"\> file 2\>&1\" vs. \"2\>&1 \>file\"

-While it doesn\'t matter where the redirections appears on the command line, their order does matter.
+While it doesn't matter where the redirections appears on the command line, their order does matter.
 They are set up from left to right.

 -   `2>&1 >file`